Using the API

 Authentication

-Since the API packages are hosted on Github Packages you will need to generate a Personal Access Token (PAT) on GitHub to authenticate and pull down the API.
+Since the API packages are hosted on GitHub Packages you will need to generate a Personal Access Token (PAT) on GitHub to authenticate and pull down the API.

-You can generate a Github PAT by navigating to your Github Settings and clicking "Generate new Token".
+You can generate a GitHub PAT by navigating to your GitHub Settings and clicking "Generate new Token."
 Give the token a unique name and optional description with read-only access to public repositories.
 Store the token in a safe place as it won't be viewable again.
 It can be used to authenticate to GitHub and pull Kraken API packages.
-Do NOT share this token with anyone.

 plugins {